-Figure 1.1.
-Basic flexible pavement structure
+Figure 1.1: Basic flexible pavement structure

+In most asphalt pavements, the stiffness in each layer or lift is greater than that in the layer below and less than that in the layer above.
+This could be understood from the load distribution (Figure 1.2) where the stress at the surface layer is higher than that of the layer below.
 Surface layer has to withstand the maximum stress and bear the changing conditions of the environment.
 Therefore, this surface layer usually consists of the 'best' and most costly materials.
 Also, this layer is always 'bound', that is, mixed with a 'binder', in this case asphalt cement or bitumen binder, to prevent raveling materials under traffic, as well as to provide a dense surface to prevent ingress of water, unless it is an open graded friction course.
 Therefore, the surface layer has two major components, bitumen binder and aggregates.

 The performance of asphalt pavements is mainly governed by the properties of the bitumen, because bitumen is the continuous matrix and only deformable component [2].
-At high temperatures (40 to 60°C), bitumen exhibits a viscoelastic behaviour.
+At high temperatures (40 to 60° C), bitumen exhibits a viscoelastic behaviour.
 Pavement made of bitumen may show distress when exposed to high temperatures.
 At elevated temperatures, permanent deformation or rutting occurs and leads to channels in the direction of travel.
 This is attributed to the viscous flow of the bitumen matrix in paving mixtures, which retains strains induced by traffic.
 On the other hand, bitumen will brittle in low temperature and pavement cracking will occur.
 Therefore, pavement performance is strongly associated with the rheological properties of bitumen, which can be improved by its modification.

-Figure 1.2.
-Load distributions on flexible pavement
+Figure 1.2: Load distributions on flexible pavement